-In the 1901 census Percy’s family are living in Delaney Street, St Pancras.
-Tom, his father is a Groom in a horse dealer’s yard.
-Percy has a sister Alice Muriel aged 3 and a brother Dudley George age 8 months.
+In the 1901 census, Percy’s family are living in Delaney Street, St Pancras.
+Tom, his father is a groom in a horse dealer’s yard.
+Percy has a sister Alice Muriel aged 3 and a brother Dudley George aged 8 months.
 They were both baptised in Camden.

-Percy or his father or Alice Muriel cannot be found in the 1911 census.
+Percy; his father and Alice Muriel cannot be found in the 1911 census.
 His mother Mary is the Licensee of the Three Horseshoes in Willian, Hertfordshire.
-His brother Dudley and a sister Marjorie Eliza Jane aged 3 are living with her.
+His brother Dudley and a sister, Marjorie Eliza Jane aged 3 are living with her.

 He joined the Royal West Surrey Regiment on the 25th May 1915, aged 19 and arrived in France the following October.
-He was wounded at the Battle of the Somme and returned to England where he spent 5 Weeks in St. Thomas’ Hospital.
-He then spent 2 months at Summerdown Military Convalescent and Rehabilitation Hospital in Eastbourne.
+He was wounded at the Battle of the Somme and returned to England where he spent five weeks in St. Thomas’ Hospital, London.
+He then spent two months at Summerdown Military Convalescent and Rehabilitation Hospital in Eastbourne.
 This rehabilitation hospital was one of the largest in the United Kingdom, taking causalities from all allied nations.
 Patients were nicknamed “Blue Boys” because of the uniform they wore.
-He then returned to duty and transferred to 14th Battalion of the Suffolk Regiment and was stationed at Sherringham.
+He then returned to duty and transferred to 14th Battalion of the Suffolk Regiment and was stationed at Sheringham.